Text Chunking for RAG: Stop Losing Context in Splits (2026)

 doc = nlp(text)

-sentences = [sent.text.strip() for sent in doc.sents if sent.text.strip()]
+sentences = [s.text.strip() for s in doc.sents if s.text.strip()]

 chunks = []

-for i in range(0, len(sentences), sentences_per_chunk - overlap):
+for i in range(0, len(sentences), step):

-chunk = " ".join(sentences[i:i + sentences_per_chunk])
+chunk = " ".join(sentences[i : i + sentences_per_chunk])

 if chunk: